 Dr. Simpson is the author and co-author of several journal articles, including “Learning in Online Community: A Model of Doctrate Level Internet-Enhanced Education,” “Ministry in a Digital World: Establishing a Multidimensional Web Presence,” and “Tech Etiquette is Just Common Sense,” in the Common Ground Journal.
 He has also written book chapters on “Evaluating the Effectiveness of Programs,” “Policies and Procedures as Planning Tools,” and “Preparing Job Descriptions” for Management Essentials for Christian Ministries by Michael Anthony and James Estep.
 Dr. Simpson has also contributed the book chapter, “Christian Education in the Small Church” for Introducing Christian Education: Foundations for the Twenty-First Century edited by Michael Anthony.

-In addition to academic writing, Dr. Simpson serves as the webmaster for the online Common Ground Journal.
-He is also the e-Publisher of the journal for the CanDoSpirit Network through his online company EDCOT (Education with Digital Courseware and Online Technologies).
+In addition to academic writing, Dr. Simpson has served for 11 years as the webmaster and copy production editor for the online Common Ground Journal.
+In 2014 he will become Senior Editor of the journal.
+He also has helped others publish academic works through his online company EDCOT (Education with Digital Courseware and Online Technologies).

-Additional professional contributions include having served on the Board of Directors of the North American Professors of Christian Education (NAPCE), and presenting several workshops on online learning at NAPCE and to various ministry organizations.
+Additional professional contributions include having served on the Board of Directors of the North American Professors of Christian Education (NAPCE), and presenting several workshops on online learning at NAPCE and CONNECT annual conferences as well as to various ministry organizations.

 Dr. Simpson is an ordained baptist minister and enjoys serving as a Christian education consultant in addition to teaching in Christian higher education.
 He also volunteers as an eSpotter for the National Weather Service.
-His hobbies include web design, playing with the iPad, vacation planning and visiting Walt Disney World with his family, and reading for pleasure.
+His hobbies include web design, working with the iPad, and vacation planning and visiting Walt Disney World with his family.